-IoT (Internet of Things) has made a huge difference in our world by allowing machines to communicate with each other and by allowing us to communicate with machines directly.
+IoT (Internet of Things) has made a huge difference in our world, particularly internet of things in healthcare, by allowing machines to communicate with each other and by allowing us to communicate with machines directly.
 With electronic devices, embedded with sensors, IoT connects objects and facilitates exchange of data.
 The concept of IoT became extremely popular in 1999.
 It is estimated that around 10 billion objects will involve IoT by 2018.
 Apple has brought in the ‘Home’ application where the Apple watch or iPhone would be able to interact with home appliances.
 Who knew that switching on and off lights and fans could be as easy as walking into the room?

 2. Advanced Robotics